umiami-web-design/practice-set-06/01-basic-selectors/README.md

 9. Set the background color for the `preamble`, `articles` and `amendments` to be #eee.

 10. Set the background color for the `bill-of-rights` articles to be `#ccc`.

+11. When finished, check your [CSS Validator](jigsaw.w3.org/css-validator/).
+This will help identify missing semicolons/colons, curly braces, incorrect property names, etc. Note it is not foolproof: just because a "valid" rule is written to meet syntax requirements doesn't mean it will work with your site! :)